eabz/pancakeswap-buybot/README.md

 # PancakeSwap Buy Bot

 This project listens for newly created PancakeSwap V2 pairs and, when the WBNB side of the pair is detected, attempts to buy the partner token with a fixed WBNB amount.
-The trade is executed through the router only if current reserves imply a price impact below the configured threshold.
+The trade is executed through the router using a constant slippage buffer to compute `amountOutMin` before submission.

 > **Warning**
 > This bot is created for testing purposes only.
 It is not optimized for mainnet or real trading, and using real funds may result in losing money.